Hempy49/CV/README.md

 ## Interests

-- **Songwriting** I play saxophone, guitar and bass.
+- **Songwriting** I can play saxophone, guitar, and bass to a half decent standard.
 - **Swimming** I try to swim at least once a week.
 I love heading to a local lido in the summer!
-- **Diving, snorkelling** I'm an animal lover and have had a lifelong fascination with sealife.
+- **Diving, snorkelling** I'm an animal lover and have had a lifelong fascination with sealife (for some unkown reason!).
 - **Travelling** Living abroad for two years definitely gave me the travel bug.